maheessh/Student-Performance-Model/README.md

 2
  ).

-Dataset 📚
+📚 Dataset
-This project uses the Student Performance Factors dataset.
-It contains various demographic, parental, and school-related factors that influence student performance.
+This project uses the Student Performance Factors dataset, which contains various demographic, parental, and school-related factors that influence student performance.

 Source: Kaggle